lorenzo-romanelli/jupyter-db-connect/README.md

 $ databricks-connect test
 ```

-If the configured Databricks cluster is not running, it will start automatically (it might take some time).
+If the remote Databricks cluster is not running, it will start automatically (it might take some time).

 ## Enjoy!
 Run the following command: